slamora/brackets-wiki/Research:-Multiple-cursors-and-selections.md

 ## Work we likely need to do

-* Finish and merge https://github.com/adobe/brackets/pull/6053 which fixes a number of issues where we were modifying the cursor returned by CM.
 * Add API functions to Editor
 * Implement any behavior above that's not implemented - lots of cases but mostly straightforward
 * Create new unit tests for multiple cursor/selection cases for all appropriate functionality